Scuttling

+Scuttling is the act of deliberately sinking a ship by allowing water to flow into the hull, typically by its crew opening holes in its hull.

-Scuttling is the deliberate sinking of a ship.
-Scuttling may be performed to dispose of an abandoned, old, or captured vessel, to prevent the vessel from becoming a navigation hazard, as an act of self-destruction to prevent the ship from being captured by an enemy force (or, in the case of a vessel engaged in illegal activities, by the authorities), as a blockship to restrict navigation through a channel or within a harbor, to provide an artificial reef for divers and marine life, or to alter the flow of rivers.
+Scuttling may be performed to dispose of an abandoned, old, or captured vessel; to prevent the vessel from becoming a navigation hazard; as an act of self-destruction to prevent the ship from being captured by an enemy force; as a blockship to restrict navigation through a channel or within a harbor; to provide an artificial reef for divers and marine life; or to alter the flow of rivers.

 Notable historical examples

 Skuldelev ships (around 1070)

 The Skuldelev ships, five Viking ships, were sunk to prevent attacks from the sea on the Danish city of Roskilde.
 The scuttling blocked a major waterway, redirecting ships to a smaller one that required considerable local knowledge.

 Cog near Kampen (early 15th century)

 In 2012, a cog preserved from the keel up to the decks in the silt was discovered alongside two smaller vessels in the river IJssel in the city of Kampen, in the Netherlands.
 The ship, dating from the early 15th century, was suspected to have been deliberately sunk into the river to influence its current.